Updated on 11/01/2023

-Let’s start by defining what we mean by “telecommunications.”
-The term refers to the set of techniques and procedures for the remote communication of sound (voice, music), images, text, etc.to which we refer as signals of an electromagnetic, acoustic, or other nature, now almost always represented in numerical (or, more widely, digital) form.
+The term telecommunications means: “the set of techniques and procedures for the remote communication of sounds (voice, music), images, texts, etc. which today are referred to as signals, quantities variable in time and of an electromagnetic, acoustic or other nature, now almost always represented in numerical (or, more widely, digital) form”.

-The development of these technologies is at the basis of the so-called third industrial revolution, which led to the birth of an information-based society, which also occurred thanks to the spread of mass media such as the telephone, radio, and television.
-It is no coincidence that many people see a close correlation between the presence of a good telecommunications infrastructure and a high level of socio-economic development of a country, both in microeconomic and macroeconomic terms.
+Precisely the development of these technologies is the basis of the so-called third industrial revolution, which led to the birth of the information society, which also took place thanks to the spread of mass media such as telephone, radio and television.
+It is no coincidence, in fact, that many see a close correlation between the presence of a good telecommunications infrastructure and a high level of socio-economic development of a country, both in microeconomic and macroeconomic terms.

-In any case, companies currently operating in the market will be asked to learn to adapt to new market demands and conditions.
-This is already happening, albeit gradually.
-As time goes by, we are witnessing a significant turning point for telco companies, who are changing their business approach and deciding whether to turn into pure infrastructure companies or single service companies or to remain mere service companies.
+In any case, companies that currently move in the market will be required to “change skin” and learn to adapt to new demands and market conditions.
+Part of this is already happening, albeit very gradually.
+With the passage of time, in fact, we are witnessing a remarkable turn by telco companies, which are changing their approach to business, having to decide whether to turn into pure infrastructure companies or, in any case, into single-service companies, or remain simple service providers.

-All of this is in the face of a new type of consumer demand which, at the moment, rewards more hybrid and integrated business models.
-Perhaps this is one of the most evident transformations as a result of the digitization of the sector.
+All this, in the face of a new type of demand from consumers that, at this time, rewards definitely more hybrid and integrated business models.
+Perhaps this is one of the most obvious changes brought about by the digitalisation of the sector.

 Competition that transforms skills